 - track when contracts may need to be renewed or varied.

-For information on the filing of contracts and supporting documentation, contact the Manager, University Records, tel: 8201 3056, email: firstname.lastname@example.org.
+Detailed requirements are provided in the Records Management System Rules and in the procedures for registering a legal document in TRIM.
+For further information on the filing of contracts and supporting documentation, contact the Manager, University Records, tel: 8201 3056, email: firstname.lastname@example.org.

 5. Review of Contracts Management

 A review of contracts management University-wide is underway and is intended to be completed over coming months.
 Changes will be notified through this web-page.
 In the meantime, Flinders Partners will provide contract management services for all non-research contracts to the Faculties.